 - Roll into 16 balls and flatten slightly to allow for more even cooking

-- Heat some oil in a frying pan and gently fry for around 3-4 minutes on each size until golden and cooked through.
+- Heat some oil in a frying pan and gently fry for around 3-4 minutes on each side until golden and cooked through.

 - Mix the yogurt, tahini and lemon juice together and whisk together until smooth.